Standard Widget Toolkit: Platform support

-Windows XP has historically been supported.
-Older version additionally officially supported s390, Solaris 11 (SPARCv9), Solaris 10 (x86_64), HP-UX (ia64), AIX (PPC and PPC64).
+Windows XP has historically been supported as have Linux on s390, Solaris 11 (SPARCv9), Solaris 10 (x86_64), HP-UX (ia64), AIX (PPC and PPC64).

 Performance

 SWT was designed to be a high performance GUI toolkit; faster, more responsive and lighter on system resource usage than Swing.

 There has been some attempted benchmarking of SWT and Swing, which concluded that SWT should be more efficient than Swing, although the applications benchmarked in this case were not complex enough to draw solid conclusions for all possible SWT or Swing uses.
-A fairly thorough set of benchmarks concluded that neither Swing nor SWT clearly outperformed the other in the general case.
+A fairly thorough set of benchmarks concluded that neither Swing nor SWT outperformed the other in the general case.

 Extensibility and comparison to other Java code

 Due to the use of native code, SWT classes do not allow for easy inheritance for all widget classes, which some users consider can hurt extensibility.
 This can make customizing existing widgets more difficult to achieve with SWT than if one were using Swing.
 Both toolkits support writing new widgets using only Java code, however in SWT extra work is needed to make the new widget work on every platform.

 SWT widgets, unlike almost any other Java toolkit, requires manual object deallocation, in contrast to the standard Java practice of automatic garbage collection.
 SWT objects must be explicitly deallocated using the dispose method, which is analogous to the C language's free.
 If this is not done, memory leaks or other unintended behavior may result.
 On this matter, some have commented that "explicitly de-allocating the resources could be a step back in development time (and costs) at least for the average Java developer" and that "this is a mixed blessing.
 It means more control (and more complexity) for the SWT developer instead of more automation (and slowness) when using Swing."
 The need for manual object deallocation when using SWT is largely due to SWT's use of native objects.
 These objects are not tracked by the Java JVM, so it cannot track whether or not such objects are in use, and thus cannot garbage collect them at a suitable time.

-In practice, the only SWT objects which a program must explicitly dispose are the subclasses of Resource, such as Image, Color, and Font objects.